LEEYJ1021/Industry_Academia_Collaboration/README.md

 | Rater B | Senior Research Engineer, ITS/V2X | 4.050 |
 | Rater C | Principal Researcher, Innovation Policy | 4.233 |

+*Evaluation instrument:* `human_eval_sheet_v8.csv` (Releases section).
+Full 13-item rubric: see Appendix C, Table H1.

 ---

 ### 8.4.
 CQS Weight Sensitivity

+The CQS is designed as a **formative composite** (Bollen & Lennox, 1991; Diamantopoulos & Winklhofer, 2001; Hair et al., 2019): its three sub-dimensions — Clarity, Actionability, and Alignment — represent distinct and non-redundant facets of collaboration quality, not symptoms of a single underlying latent factor.
+Internal consistency indices (e.g., Cronbach's α) are not appropriate validity criteria for formative composites; the CQS_extended α = 0.380 is expected and reflects content diversity coverage rather than measurement failure.
+Convergent validity is confirmed via r(CQS_eq4, CQS_extended) = 0.944 and expert ICC(2,1) = 0.898.

 The collaboration improvement effect remains statistically significant across all five weighting schemes (all p < .05), confirming that the core finding is not an artifact of the chosen weighting: